-The State Board of Health is empowered to make all necessary and reasonable rules and regulations of a general nature for the protection of the public health and safety; for the general amelioration of the sanitary and hygienic conditions within the state; for the suppression and prevention of infectious, contagious, and communicable diseases; for the proper enforcement of quarantine, isolation, and control of such diseases; and for the proper control of chemical exposures that may result in adverse health effects to the public.
-The Department of Health is the state agency responsible for implementing the Board's regulations.
+The State Board of Health is empowered to make all necessary and reasonable rules of a general nature for the protection of the public health and safety; for the general amelioration of the sanitary and hygienic conditions within the state; for the suppression and prevention of infectious, contagious, and communicable diseases; for the proper enforcement of quarantine, isolation, and control of such diseases; and for the proper control of chemical exposures that may result in adverse health effects to the public.
+The Department of Health is the state agency responsible for implementing the Board's rules.

-Rules and Regulations Currently Being Amended, Repealed or Promulgated
+Rules Currently Being Amended, Repealed or Promulgated

 The Board updates its rules on a continuing basis.
 The Board must follow the Administrative Procedure Act ("APA") to amend, repeal or adopt a rule.
 An essential part of the APA allows the public to comment on any rule being amended, repealed or proposed and the Board values your comments and questions.